dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 Once installed, the DBOS Time Travel Extension will automatically update as new releases are published to the VS Code Marketplace.

 :::info
-If you're not a VS Code user, please see the section below on [Time Travel Debugging with the DBOS SDK CLI](#time-travel-with-dbos-sdk-cli-non-vs-code-users) below.
+If you're not a VS Code user, please see the section below on [Time Travel Debugging with the DBOS CLI](#time-travel-with-dbos-cli-non-vs-code-users) below.
 :::

 ### Launching a Debug Session